Krishverma/Vartrasys/README.md

 ## 4. Simulation and Modeling

 ### 4.1 Pygame Environment
-To evaluate the performance of the proposed dynamic traffic signal system, a simulation environment is developed using the Pygame library in Python.
+To evaluate the performance of the proposed AI-based dynamic traffic signal system, a simulation environment is developed using the Pygame library in Python.
 This environment models a typical four-way intersection with customizable parameters such as the number of lanes on each approach, the speed of vehicles, and the rate at which vehicles arrive at the intersection.
 Animated representations of vehicles are created and moved within the simulation based on predefined or randomly generated traffic patterns.

 Initially, the traffic signals in the simulation are configured to operate on a fixed-time schedule.
 This baseline configuration allows for the collection of performance metrics under traditional signal control, which can then be compared to the performance of the dynamic system.
 The fixed-time schedule can be adjusted to represent typical timings used in real-world scenarios.